Skip to content

 Financial aspects

-Of course another huge consideration when looking to purchase a mobility device is price and funding options.
+Of course another huge consideration when looking to purchase a mobility device and comparing an electric wheelchair vs mobility scooter is price and funding options.

 Mobility scooters, manual wheelchairs and powerchairs vary in price quite significantly so it’s important to shop around and select one that will not only meet your needs now, but for as long as possible.